DonnerLab/2020_Large-scale-Dynamics-of-Perceptual-Decision-Information-across-Human-Cortex/README.md

 5) Preprocessing of raw data: preprocessing.py

-Intermediate outputs and or MEG raw / source reconstructed data can be obtained via individual request.
+Intermediate outputs and or MEG raw / source reconstructed data can be obtained via individual request (for now).
+Data will be made publicly available upon publication.

+The scripts were tested on linux using python 3.6 and 3.7.
 The analysis used MNE version 0.17.1.
 See environments.txt for a list of installed packages.

+Install

+In this folder:
+python setup.py install

+In pymeg folder:
+python setup.py install